 Average Medicare Advantage Plans in Evansville, Indiana

-Most Medicare Advantage plans are premium free – but that doesn’t mean that completely free of cost.
+Most Medicare Advantage plans are premium free — but that doesn’t mean that they are completely free of cost.
 These plans will have other expenses like a maximum out-of-pocket cost which you must pay upfront for medical expenses.
 Companies like Indiana University and Humana charge an average MOOP of $5,000.

 You can pay a below-average MOOP if you purchase a plan from Ascension.
 Those costs are capped at $2,900.
 But they do come with a more limited HMO medical network.

 Wellcare and Unitedhealthcare would be considered above average for out-of-pocket costs.
 But UnitedHealthcare looks more attractive with a lower MOOP and a PPO medical network.
 You get more doctors and facilities to choose from with a PPO, which can be helpful.

 If you’re curious about Medicare Advantage plans, our Medicare Advantage FAQ pages will get you started.

 It’s understandable if you don’t want to switch to a private health plan like Medicare Advantage.
 You can stick with Original Medicare and purchase an Indiana Medigap supplement instead.
 These plans play second fiddle to Medicare and only cover the things that Medicare won’t, like your 20% coinsurance for Part B.

 All Medigap plans cover the coinsurance benefit.
 But not all plans cover it the same way.
 Plan K and Plan L only cover part of this benefit, while Medigap Plan N asks you to pay a small co-pay instead of the 20% charge.

 To get the most benefits, you want to purchase a plan like Plan F or Plan G. These plans offer the most benefits, but only if you pay a higher monthly premium.
 The cheapest plans start at $102 a month but could go as high as $440 or more.